colevandersWands/banksies/part2/exercises/express/CRUD-buildups/6-no-longer-single/plann.md

 			validate:
 				args: 2 ids
 				return: boolean
-				behavior: checks to see if the two ids are already in a relationship object.  you dont want to save the same relationship twice
+				behavior: checks to see if the two ids are already in a relationship object.  you dont want to save the same relationship twice.

 2 - create a new restful router file to access the relationship model object.  you won't yet be using it anywhere, that's the next steps.
 	at this point your app will be a basic crud application with an extra model and controller. they don't yet connect to anything